telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/last_data_function.md

 # Last Data functionality.

-Cygnus is capable to perform an `upsert` operation on given SQL Sinks.
+Cygnus is capable to perform an `upsert` operation on the following Sinks.

+- PostgisSink
+- PostgreSQLSink

 This Operation doesn't overrides the usual inserts on the usual way.

 In order to perform this operation Cygnus needs four keys.